ishuah/carpathian/README.md

 carpathian
 ==========

-A simple customer feedback application, written in Python/Django.
+A simple customer feedback application.
+Python/Django + Backbone.js.
 This is a demo/tutorial.